gracechenchen2022/gracechenchen2022/README.md

 ### <div align="center">My Brief Introduction</div><br />

-- 🎓  I recently enrolled in a Master's program in Computer Science at Johns Hopkins University and I am excited to continue my education and build upon my foundation in computer science.
+- 🎓 I am currently pursuing a Master’s degree in Computer Science at Johns Hopkins University while working full-time at Barclays.
+I have 4 years of hands-on experience in software development, including project management and full-stack development

+- 🎓 I have worked on a variety of projects, ranging from recommendation systems to full-stack web applications, utilizing technologies such as Java, Python, HTML, CSS, JavaScript, and Hibernate.

 - 🌱 I’m currently learning Java & Python